 Will Rogers

-Also, executives need a simple interface to analyze information that impacts their goals.
+Next for rapid decision-making, executives need a simple interface to analyze information that impacts their goals.
 The UI should help a decision team to quickly understand why events are happening, gather relevant data, and assess their confidence in the available information.
 Indeed, this type of analytics goes well beyond descriptive BI reports.
 Whether responding to emerging situations or evaluating new initiatives, this interface’s primary purpose is to help decision-makers rapidly assess information and determine whether to act or stand pat.
-See below for a breakout of key attributes for the Orient UI.
+See below for a breakout of key attributes for an executive-level Orient UI.

 The core analytics behind this Orient UI is diagnostic in nature.
 So, executives need answers to the why behind what is happening that may impact their corporate objectives and desired outcomes.
 For instance, the UI can be an interactive experience of questions and answers.
 In the case of alerts generated from the Observe module, the UI can display both the question and an diagnostic assessment generated by the system.
 From there, the user can interact with follow-up questions much as would be done in an information brief with their staff.